 You’re pumped because you know your readers are going to love reading your post on Budget Friendly Tips for Families, and you’re sure they’ll come away with a few new ideas.

 You jump on Twitter and right away you notice another blogger shared a post similar to yours.
 On Pinterest you see several posts on budget friendly tips for families.

 You start to doubt whether your post really is going to be helpful, and you start to feel everyone is blogging about the same topics.

 And, you know what?
 They are!

-There are around 152 million blogs out there and you can bet a lot of bloggers are blogging about the same topic.
+There are millions of blogs out there and you can bet a lot of bloggers are blogging about the same topic.

 How do you compete with others in the same niche as you, when it seems like everyone is writing about similar things?
 If you want to build a strong following of readers and supporters, you’re going to have to cut through the noise of other bloggers.

 The one thing you need to focus on

 Blogging can take up a lot of your time, right?
 Not only do you have to come up with your topics, but then you have to write your post, create images, promote it, respond to comments, email your list about your latest post, and then do it all over again for next time!

 But, if all you’re doing is writing about topics and not standing out, your readers are going to quickly forget about you and your blog – and all that time you spent on your content was a waste of time.